k8ssandra/k8ssandra/dev-guide.md

 ## Community Guidelines

-Before getting involved in the project, please take a bit of time to review our materials related to how we aim to promote and sustain a health and positive [community](https://k8ssandra.io/community/).
+Before getting involved in the project, please take a bit of time to review our materials related to how we aim to promote and sustain a healthy and positive [community](https://k8ssandra.io/community/).

 You'll learn about our [values](https://k8ssandra.io/community/values/) and [code of conduct](https://k8ssandra.io/community/code-of-conduct/) as well as more technical bits from our [code contribution guidelines](https://k8ssandra.io/community/code-contribution-guidelines/).